William Thirteen explores art and artifice in ‘Prussia’s Arcadia’…

 A few steps away from the temple’s classical lines I stood before The Blind Pavilion, a circular construct of steel and black glass by Danish-Icelandic artist Olafur Eliasson.
 Eliasson, a professor at the Universität der Künste Berlin, often works with space and perception, and here again takes up themes of perspective, framing and the visible versus what cannot be seen.

-Strolling onward I finally reached the far end of the island, home to the Meierei, a two-story dairy built the same time as the Schloss, and designed to appear as a ruined Gothic church.
+Strolling onward I finally reached the far end of the island, home to the Meierei, a two-storey dairy built the same time as the Schloss, and designed to appear as a ruined Gothic church.
 A few years later a barn in the form a chapel was added and by 1803 there were over fifty heads of cattle, dozens of sheep and two goats playing their roles for all to see.

 Poking about the outbuildings of the dairy I could quite easily comprehend the entire construct as a three dimensional backdrop for the fantasies of pastoral life so popular at the end of the eighteenth Century.
 (Legend has it the royal family was ‘keepin’ it real’, taking turns with the cow milking and butter churning).